jexia/docs/docs/apphost/README.md

 * process.env.API_KEY
 * process.env.API_SECRET

 It is not possible to use process.env.* approach with Angular, VueJS, React applications.
 Otherwise, your API Key and Secret will be available on the frontend.
-In this case, we recommend using NodeJS backend, which will make additional validation.
+In this case, we recommend using the NodeJS backend, which will make additional validation.
 NodeJS can be run with Jexia Application Hosting.

 ![No Application](./step_5.png)